-Don’t overfeed strawberries to parrots.
-Your pet should only consume a few strawberries over the course of the week, alongside other foods.
-Fruit and vegetables should never exceed 15% of your parrot’s diet.
-Any strawberries should be washed thoroughly and cut into slices to remove any pesticides and limit the mess your parrot makes.
+Your parrot should only be fed a few strawberries per week.
+Fruit and vegetables shouldn’t exceed 15% of your parrot’s diet.
+Any strawberries offered to parrots should be washed thoroughly to remove any pesticide.

 Are Strawberries Good For Parrots?

 Parrots can be picky eaters, but they love eating many fruits and berries.
 In the wild, parrots will forage for nutritious fruits in trees, plants, and bushes.
 When it comes to strawberries, parrots will enjoy the:

 - Sweetness.
 The natural sugars in strawberries will satisfy that craving.

 - Play.
 The seed-heavy texture, the crunch of the fruit, and the juiciness have appeal.

 - Variety.
 This brightly-colored fruit and juiciness add variety.